By ProFellow Founder, Dr. Vicki Johnson

 Graduate programs that are not “fully funded” may still offer full or partial merit-based fellowships and Graduate Assistantships to some accepted applicants.

-As most of us know, not all graduate programs offer full funding.
+Not all graduate programs offer full funding.
 So which ones do?

 Full funding packages are customarily offered in some (but not all!) full-time, on-campus, research-based graduate programs.
 Research-based graduate degrees, such as an MSc (Master of Science) or PhD (Doctor of Philosophy), are geared towards people who want to conduct research in their careers.